AC Portal

 Fluoride PET/CT skull base to mid-thigh Usually Not Appropriate ☢☢☢☢

-Variant: 5 Symptomatic patient with a primary shoulder arthroplasty, infection excluded.
+Variant: 5 Adult.
+Symptomatic shoulder prosthesis.
+Infection excluded or considered unlikely.
 Suspected rotator cuff tear or other soft tissue abnormality.
-Additional imaging following radiographs.
+Radiography performed.
+Next imaging study.

 Procedure Appropriateness Category Relative Radiation Level